RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

 ::

-               $ sudo zypper clean –all
+             $ sudo zypper clean --all

 Restart the system.